Welcome to today's edition of the Rush 24-7 podcast.

 And unlike the work of Woodward and Bernstein, Breitbart's investigations were actually truthful.

-The AP notes that, quote, Breitbart's websites also featured a 2009 hidden camera sting video that brought embarrassment to the community group Acorn.
+Now, at the bottom of the article, the AP notes that, quote, Breitbart's websites also featured a 2009 hidden camera sting video that brought embarrassment to the community group Acorn.

-The videos show acorn staffers offering advice on taxes and other issues to actors posing as a prostitute and a pimp, close quote.
+The videos show Acorn staffers offering advice on taxes and other issues to actors posing as a prostitute and a pimp, close quote, which is another blatant misrepresentation.

-We all know that those acorn staffers were doing more than offering advice on taxes and other issues.
+We all know that those Acorn staffers were doing more than offering advice on taxes and other issues.

 Why else would they have been fired?

-They were all fired in in humiliating disgrace.
+They were all fired in humiliating disgrace.

 Why did Acorn lose its funding?

-And then rebranded and put back together.
+Why was it disbanded and then rebranded and put back together?

 Because of Andrew Breitbart.

-All in all, this this AP article just goes to show that the country desperately needs another thousand more.
+All in all, this AP article just goes to show that the country desperately needs another 1,000 more Andrew Breitbarts, if you ask me.

 Constantly revved up.